The Common Denominator of Violence: Fathers Who Abandon Children

 Family researcher Tim Goeglin notes: “When politicians, activists, and social commentators talk about inequality, they often leave out the critical role married parents play in keeping children above the poverty line.
 There is evidence that the breakdown of the nuclear family in American society is, in fact, the primary reason why the gulf between the ‘haves’ and ‘have-nots’ has widened over the past fifty years.”

-Our culture analyst Willie Richardson quotes actor and family advocate Denzel Washington: “If a father is not in the home, the boy will find one in the streets.”
+Our culture analyst Willie Richardson quotes noted actor and high-profile family advocate, Denzel Washington: “If a father is not in the home, the boy will find one in the streets.”
 Willie, who has spent years working with troubled juveniles, has documented the consequences of fatherless homes.
-According to the latest data on the importance of fathers:

 - 90% of all homeless and runaways come from fatherless homes